Which place is cheaper, Reykjavik or Bucharest?

 Bucharest is not always the best place to visit for a couple.
 The city has some romantic settings such as wandering down Victory Avenue or exploring the historic Cotroceni Neighbourhood.
 There are also several gardens and a number of nice cafes to explore.

-Bucharest and Reykjavik are comparable places to visit for backpackers and budget travelers.
+Bucharest and Reykjavik are nice places to visit for backpackers and budget travelers.

-While Reykjavik offers some public transit options, it might not be your first choice.
+You'll find some public transit in Reykjavik, but it may not be enough to take you everywhere.
 There is a fairly comprehensive bus system around town.

-Reykjavik is a very walkable destination.
+Reykjavik is a very walkable city.
 The city is small and compact, so it's easy to explore on foot.

 You'll find nightlife and shopping around the city of Reykjavik.
 Hiking can easily take up a good amount of your time here, too.
 One day is a great amount of time to relax and see the many things that Reykjavik has to offer.
 It has many unique tourist attractions and fascinating things to do.

-You'll find museums and nightlife around the historical destination of Bucharest.
-This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this has to offer.
-This offers a variety of activities to choose from.
+You'll find museums and nightlife around the charming destination of Bucharest.
+This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
+This city offers a variety of activities to choose from.

-Travelers enjoy the nightlife and food when visiting the charming of Bucharest.
+Travelers enjoy the nightlife and food when visiting the less touristy city of Bucharest.
 The length of your ideal trip is an individual decision.
 Five days is plenty of time to see everything, even with extra days to spare.

 Bucharest is a popular choice for travelers.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.